kchain-solutions/digital-product-passport/README.md

 The contract uses a **hierarchical permission system** to manage access and capabilities.
 Here’s how it works:

 - **AdminCapability**: This is the highest level of authority within the system.
-An entity with `AdminCapability` can grant various other capabilities, including `DidsIssuerCapability` and other `AdminCapability` roles to additional addresses.
+An entity with `AdminCapability` can grant various other capabilities, including `VCIssuerCapability` and other `AdminCapability` roles to additional addresses.
 This role is intended for trusted administrators who manage access and ensure the correct distribution of permissions within the system.

-- **DidsIssuerCapability**: A role granted by an admin, allowing an entity to authorize users with specific roles to write events on the blockchain.
-This capability enables the creation of `TraceCapability` for roles like Manufacturer, Distributor, Retailer, etc. The DID Issuer cannot grant `AdminCapability` to others, ensuring that only designated administrators control the highest level of access.
+- **VCIssuerCapability**: A role granted by an admin, allowing an entity to authorize users with specific roles to write events on the blockchain.
+This capability enables the creation of `TraceCapability` for roles like Manufacturer, Distributor, Retailer, etc. The VC Issuer cannot grant `AdminCapability` to others, ensuring that only designated administrators control the highest level of access.

 By structuring permissions this way, the system maintains a clear separation of roles: Admins handle governance and permission distribution, while DID Issuers focus on assigning operational roles for traceability and event management.